How to measure the impact of a customer data platform (CDP)

 - Frictionless and personalized customer experiences.

-Before we start—a note on ROI
+Before we start—a note on CDP costs and ROI

 The ROI of a CDP depends on a number of factors, including the marketing creative you use, your appetite to test and optimize campaigns, your business’s culture, your media budget and spend, your current business activities, your team’s overall analytics maturity and level of technical know-how, and more.